 Join us for the next conversation for Visualizing Abolition focusing on technology, surveillance, and contemporary art with American Artist, Ruha Benjamin, and Simone Browne.
 American Artist is a contemporary artist working in video, installation, new media, and writing to consider how structures of racism and labor intersect with networked life and digital systems.
-Ruha Benjamin is Associate Professor, African American Studies, Princeton University and founding director of the IDA B. WELLS Just Data Lab.
+Ruha Benjamin is Professor, African American Studies, Princeton University and founding director of the IDA B. WELLS Just Data Lab.
 She researches the intersections of race, justice and technology.
 Simone Browne is Associate Professor, African and African Diaspora Studies , University of Texas at Austin, and Research Director of Critical Surveillance Inquiry (CSI).
 Browne researches the social and ethical implications of surveillance technologies.

 Surveillance and Cinematics